oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Hash Function Claim {#hash_function_claim}

-The claim `_sd_alg` indicates the hash algorithm used by the Issuer to generate the digests over the salts and the claim values.
-If the  `_sd_alg` claim is not present, a default value of `sha-256` is used.
+The claim `_sd_alg` indicates the hash algorithm used by the Issuer to generate the digests.
+When used, this claim MUST appear at the top level of the SD-JWT payload.
+It MUST NOT be used in any object nested within the payload.
+If the  `_sd_alg` claim is not present at the top level, a default value of `sha-256` MUST be used.

 The hash algorithm identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] or a value defined in another specification and/or profile of this specification.